vuejs-translations/docs-it/src/guide/extras/composition-api-faq.md

 ### L'API Composition copre tutti i casi d'uso?{#does-composition-api-cover-all-use-cases}

-Yes in terms of stateful logic.
-When using Composition API, there are only a few options that may still be needed: `props`, `emits`, `name`, and `inheritAttrs`.
 Si, in termini di logica stateful.
 Quando si utilizza la Composition API, ci sono solo poche "options" che potrebbero essere ancora necessarie: `props`, `emits`, `name` e `inheritAttrs`.

 :::tip